retaildevcrews/aks-secure-baseline-hack-template/docs/HackGuide.md

 ### Azure Subscription

-- You need an Azure Subscription with AAD permissions
+- Each attendee needs an Azure subscription with owner privileges
+  - You can opt to use one subscription for everyone (see quota note)
+  - Subscriptions can be shared
+  - Any shared subscriptions requires `ASB_TEAM_NAME`
 - Domain / cert
-  - Register a TLD in the subscription
+  - Register a TLD in a subscription in the tenant
   - Add a wildcard cert stored in Key Vault
   - Setup DNS - By default, DNS is locked so the A records can't be deleted
   - We use the `TLD` resource group
-- Consider creating an AAD tenant just for the hack
-  - After the hack, use your real tenant
-  - We haven't fully tested this yet but it seems like a best practice
 - Create an AAD hack group
-  - Grant AAD User Admin permissions
+  - Do not use spaces in the name
   - Grant Azure Subscription Contributor permissions
-- Create Users
-  - Add to AAD hack group
+  - Add users to AAD hack group
-  - Email login info and validate Azure access before hack starts
-- Check Azure Quotas and increase if needed
-  - Public IPs default to 100 and each cluster needs 4 PIPs
-  - Each cluster deploys 5 VMs
-  - Make sure you have quota and budget
-    - We suggest 1.5-2 clusters per attendee for quota (e.g., cost, public IPs, cores, etc.)
-    - Encourage deleting unused resources

-### AIRS Subscription

-- Each attendee should have an Azure AIRS Subscription
-- Create Azure Security Group via [idweb](https://idweb/)
-- Add hack attendees to security group
+  - Use [idweb](https://idweb/) for AIRS subscriptions (MS internal)
 - Check Azure Quotas and increase if needed
   - Public IPs default to 100 and each cluster needs 4 PIPs
   - Each cluster deploys 5 VMs